sagemath/trac_to_gh/Issue 5449.md

 # Issue 5449: Implement @cache_method with cache stored in the parent

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5449

 Original creator: nthiery